Your browser is out of date.

 © Makalu / Pixabay

-Learn about wildlife and conservation at Tajik National Park
+Learn about wildlife and conservation

 Follow the tracks of the snow leopards and other endangered species in this fascinating wildlife refuge.

-Due to an almost non-existent human presence and high altitudes, wildlife is king in the Pamir region.
-Rare species of birds, fish and mammals live here, and many of them are endangered.
+At Tajik National Park, you will discover incredible wildlife and majestic landscapes.
+With high altitudes and almost no human intervention, the animals are king in the Pamir region.
+Rare species of birds, fish, and mammals live here, and many of them are endangered.

 Marco Polo sheep © SuperPapero